dulrich/ulrichdev/README.md

 Secondary purposes include experimenting wtih Coffeescript, promises, and other modules.

 Installation is the standard `npm install`.
-`coffee server.coffee` to run, or `coffee -c server.coffee && node server.js`
+`coffee server.coffee` to run, or `coffee -c server.coffee && node server.js` or `make dev` to run the compiled version with file-watching.

 # License #